Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Text search across GitLab projects and issues' and distinguishes from sibling tools like search_issues and search_merge_requests by noting limitations.
+The description clearly states it performs text search across GitLab projects and issues, which is a specific verb+resource.
+It also distinguishes itself from siblings by noting limitations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.